Creobroter: Camouflage and mimicry

-As the common name indicates, Creobroter spp. are known for having varicolored (yellow, white, red, brown, etc.) markings, which serve as camouflage by hiding the creatures' actual shape and making them look somewhat like flowers when hiding amidst green foliage.
+As the common name indicates, Creobroter species are known for having varicolored (yellow, white, red, brown, etc.) markings, which serve as camouflage by hiding the creatures' actual shapes and making them look somewhat like flowers when hiding in green foliage.

 The resemblance to flowers may be greater in subadults of Creobroter than adults.
 This flower mimicry is only partial, but is attractive enough to make Creobroter species favored as pets, especially as they are more common and less delicate than the more flower-like Hymenopus.

 In some species (such as C. gemmatus), these markings also serve as eyespots when the mantis spreads its wings in a deimatic display.

-Rather than resembling foliage or flowers, some species of Creobroter resemble ants during their early nymph stages.
+Rather than resembling foliage or flowers, some species of Creobroter resemble ants during their early nymphal stages.
 Ant mimicry is a useful defense against predation for the young, as most ants are relatively unpalatable and aggressive, making insect predators that rely on vision to identify their prey, such as birds and wasps, avoid them.

-Around their third ecdysis, Creobroter spp. trade their ant-mimicking, dark, shiny appearance for the green and light-colored markings that make their outline so difficult to discern amidst vegetation.
+Around their third ecdysis, Creobroter species trade their ant-mimicking, dark, shiny appearance for the green and light-colored markings that make their outline difficult to discern in vegetation.

 Species

 No consistency is seen for the use of English common names for these species.
 For example, at least two Creobroter species found in India have been called "Indian flower mantis".
-Conversely, a Creobroter sp. collected in Thailand might be displayed in a collection as a "Thai flower mantis", while the same species collected elsewhere might be called a "Malaysian flower mantis".
+Conversely, a Creobroter species collected in Thailand might be displayed in a collection as a "Thai flower mantis", while the same species collected elsewhere might be called a "Malaysian flower mantis".
 The following species of Creobroter are described (subject to review):